kasiazn/courses/Metagenomics/1511/tutorials/scg_part3.md

 ## Questions:

-**Q3.1:** Did you notice how many reads were discarded in the pre-processing? do the numbers differ between the Miseq and Hiseq datasets?
+**Q3.1:** Did you notice how many reads were discarded in the pre-processing?
+Do the numbers differ between the Miseq and Hiseq datasets?
+You can use the group google doc to see the results for all the datasets.

-**Q3.2:** Did you notice any differences between HiSeq and MiSeq data assembled using both --sc and --careful flags, i.e., default?
+**Q3.2:** Did you notice any differences between HiSeq and MiSeq data and the different assemblers?

-**Q3.3:** Did you notice any differences in the quality of assembly when --sc and --careful were omitted in each data set?
+**Q3.3:** Did you notice the impact of trimming, is it the same for all assemblers?

 **Q3.4:** What do you think is the best way to assess the 'quality' of an assembly? (e.g. total size, N50, number of predicted ORFs, completeness)